playfulgod/android_device_lge_f6mt/README.md

 Thanks to
 ---------
-jmztaylor - for directing me to Dees-Troy's modified unpackbootimg which gives us the correct ramdisk-offsets.
+jmztaylor - for directing me to Dees-Troy's modified unpackbootimg which gives us the correct ramdisk-offsets that play nicely with Loki.

 Dess-Troy - for his modified unpackbootimg: https://github.com/Dees-Troy/unpackbootimg